Innovation

 As the demand for affordable housing continues to rise, builders are increasingly embracing various types of smart building technology as a means to cut construction costs.

-From precast flat panel modules to hybrid concrete building, and pre-cast foundation technique, here are popular types of alternative building technology available today.
+From precast flat panel modules to hybrid concrete buildings, and pre-cast foundation techniques, there are popular types of alternative building technology available today.

 1.)
 Insulating concrete formwork (ICF) technique